marcin-fm/jwpqt/_readme.txt

 1. Obtain the distribution .zip files: One way or another obtain the distribution .zip files.
 Depending on where you obtained your distribution copy you may have different numbers of zip files.
-(Some JWPce files are avaialbe as self-extracting .exe files.)
+(Some JWPce files are available as self-extracting .exe files.)

 2. Generate a directory: Make a directory that will be your